 In the end, you should get a written report that makes specific recommendations and lays out pros and cons of each option.
 If you need a complicated fix, you might want to hire the engineer by the hour ($100-$200) to inspect while work is underway.

-Free estimates from foundation-repair contractors make sense if you live in a neighborhood where one solution has succeeded in similar homes.
+Professional estimates from foundation-repair contractors make sense if you live in a neighborhood where one solution has succeeded in similar homes.